doxout/stractory/README.md

     }, {num: 5}));

-and a child_process.spawn based agent with its stdin and stdout streams available.
+and a child_process.spawn based agent with its stdin and stdout streams available for input/output.

-As they might need a lot of various parameters passed without closures available, generic stragents (such as a dnode one) will not be straightforward to write but once written they will be very easier to use.
+As they might need a lot of various parameters passed without closures available, generic stragents (such as a dnode one) will not be straightforward to write but once written they will be easier to use.

 That way the effects of the closure caveat, while still relevant, will become less pronounced.